RMITLibrary/easy_cite/2022-build/markdown/aglc4.md

 **Book with three authors**

-> <sup>1</sup> Damien J Cremean, Michael H Whitten and Michael F. Sharkey, *Brooking on building contracts: the law and practice relating to building and engineering agreements* (LexisNexis Butterworths, 5th ed, 2014).
+> <sup>1</sup> Damien J Cremean, Michael H Whitten and Michael F Sharkey, *Brooking on building contracts: the law and practice relating to building and engineering agreements* (LexisNexis Butterworths, 5<sup>th</sup> ed, 2014).

 **Book with four or more authors**